tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Me: “No …”

 I was holding a large photo of Grace Keele.
 Not as I remembered her from primary school, but dressed in smart office wear.
 I dropped the envelope and photo to the table.

-Alex reached over and picked up the photo.
+Alex reached over and picked the photo up.

 Alex: “Who is it?”